12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 ### What is Ordinary Least Squares?

 OLS stands for Ordinary Least Squares.
 We sometimes call this Linear Least Squares, or just Linear Regression.
-The names comes from the fact that we're choosing our line (the linear model) in order to minimize the sum of the squared errors of our predictions.
+The names come from the fact that we're choosing our line (the linear model) in order to minimize the sum of the squared errors of our predictions.
 Why this is a good thing will become clear a bit later.
 For now, let's formally define our model.
 Suppose we have a dataset of n observations, where each observation is a datapoint (x,y).
 What we're trying to do is learn the general relationship between the two variables (X and Y).
 In this post, I will follow